 (*The calculated ranges for BOT 2 and 3 are similar because they contain equal number of questions.)

-ANOVA was used to determine if there were significant differences in mean SBP, mean DBP and BOT/TBOT across sociodemographic groups.
+ANOVA was used to determine if there were significant differences in mean SBP, mean DBP and BOT/TBOT across socio-demographic groups.
 Regression analysis was used to explore the relationship between age, race, sex, marital status, educational level and treatment duration (explanatory variables) and each of the 15 questions on the TBQ, mean SBP and DBP, BP control to target, BOT1, BOT2, BOT3 and TBOT (dependent variables).
 Statistical significance was set at p < 0.05.

 3. Results

 A total of 239 participants were enrolled.
-Most participants were: white (54.20%), female (60.08%), aged 4564 years (54.62%), married or cohabiting (56.30%) and completed high school or more education (71.85%) (Table 1).
+Most participants were white (54.20%), female (60.08%), aged 45–64 years (54.62%), married or cohabiting (56.30%) and completed high school or more education (71.85%) (Table 1).

 Only 43.28% (n = 103) had a co-morbidity with hypertension and of these, 63.64% did not consider their hypertension more burdensome than the other co-morbidity (Table 2).

-The proportions of participants with controlled and uncontrolled BPs are shown in Table 3 and indicates that only 40.34% and 39.92% were controlled to targets at current visit and in the last 3 months respectively.
+The proportions of participants with controlled and uncontrolled BPs are shown in Table 3 and indicate that only 40.34% and 39.92% were controlled to targets at current visit and in the last 3 months, respectively.
 Participants who were black and divorced were significantly more likely to have a higher SBP.
 However, participants who were single and male were significantly more likely to have a higher DP.

 The mean treatment duration was 113.8 months (Table 4).
-Participants who were: widowed (p < 0.01), white (p = 0.03), aged 45–64 years (p = 0.04) and female (p = 0.04) were significantly more likely to have longer mean durations of treatment.
+Participants who were widowed (p < 0.01), white (p = 0.03), aged 45–64 years (p = 0.04) and female (p = 0.04) were significantly more likely to have longer mean durations of treatment.
 There was no significant difference in duration of treatment between participants with controlled BP and those uncontrolled.
 There were no significant association between socio-demographic characteristics and BP control.

 The BOT scores are shown in Table 5.
 Most participants (75%) reported a low TBOT.
 The mean TBOT was 19.7 (out of a possible score of 140).
-Regarding the relationship between TBOT/BOT and BP control, TBOT was not significantly different among sociodemographic groups (Table 6).
+Regarding the relationship between TBOT/BOT and BP control, TBOT was not significantly different among socio-demographic groups (Table 6).
 However, participants with uncontrolled BP were significantly more likely to have a higher score in BOT1 component (p = 0.04).
 Except for single participants who were significantly more likely to score higher than others (p < 0.01), there were no significant differences in TBOT scores across other socio-demographic groups.
 On further analyses, race was significantly associated with item 3 of the TBQ that enquired how problematic was ‘The efforts you make not to forget to take your medications’ (p = 0.006).
-Similarly, age and marital status were significantly associated with item 11 (The financial burden associated with your healthcare (e.g. out of pocket expenses not covered by insurance) of the TBQ that enquired how problematic was “the financial burden associated with your healthcare’ (p = 0.007 and 0.034 respectively).
+Similarly, age and marital status were significantly associated with item 11 (The financial burden associated with your healthcare (e.g. out of pocket expenses not covered by insurance) of the TBQ that enquired how problematic was ‘the financial burden associated with your healthcare’ (p = 0.007 and 0.034, respectively).

 4. Discussion